rspock/Cv/README.md

 # Education

-### High School, Sep 1998
+### High School, July 2003
-Start high school at technical institute  “Gugliermo Marconi” in Jesi, Italy.
+Diploma in “non-graduate engineer” specialized in electronics and telecommunications with the comprehensive score of 100/100 at the technical institute  “Gugliermo Marconi” in Jesi, Italy.

 # Personal skills and competences